1. Upgrade your bank account

 You can find rewards credit cards that offer cash back when you buy gas or shop for groceries.
 Other cards will help you earn free flights or hotel stays, or can save you money at your favourite store.

-Once you get a new credit card, make sure to always pay your balance in full at the end of the month.
-Because each time you use the card, you'll be adding to your credit history — and helping the credit bureaus set your credit score.
+Once you get a new credit card, make sure to pay your balance in full at the end of each month.
+And know that every time you use the card, you'll be adding to your credit history — and helping credit bureaus set your credit score.
 If you'd like to review your credit score, you can check it for free.

-Using 30% or less of your available credit will make it easy to pay your balance and will show the credit agencies you’re not overextending yourself.
-This will translate to a healthy credit score and easier access to mortgages, car loans and other credit you'll be needing.
+Using 30% or less of your available credit makes it easier to pay your balance and will show the credit agencies you’re not overextending yourself.
+This will translate to a healthy credit score and easier access to mortgages, car loans and other credit you'll need someday.

 3. Invest in your future